Managing pages

 Each container should hold one distinct section of your website, like the main menu, footer, a single article, or anything else you think should be a separate unit.
 To work with the containers, you have on the left some control buttons:

-To change a container’s options, just hit the config button for that container, adjust the settings on the right panel, and then save your changes.
+To change a container’s options, press the config button for that container, adjust the settings on the right panel, and then save your changes.

 Here is an explanation of all the container options:

-• Layers section enables you to stack background or foreground components alongside your page content.
+Layers - this section enables you to stack background or foreground components alongside your page content.

-• anchor allows you set a link anchor to the container, allowing users to jump directly to this container when the link is clicked.
+anchor allows you to set a link anchor to the container, enabling users to jump directly to this container when the link is clicked.

 Rows